Oct 1st, 2015 by Mark at PocketMaps

 1. Diagram the floors of the library: A schematic of your entire library and its levels can help people navigate to the right areas of the library.
 Each level or section of the library tends to be unique: from the extensive collection of maps on the 2nd floor to the restricted archives in the basement, visitors will appreciate a pocket-size map that can point them to their areas of interest.

 2. Describe the Stacks: Many library maps list the call numbers that can be found on each floor.
 But for many visitors, call numbers are not descriptive enough to help them find books in their interests.
 Instead, consider also listing the subjects that fall under those numbers--that will help encourage visitors to feel comfortable exploring the stacks.

-3. Provide a supplemental map for separate floors: Instead of trying to generate a map for a huge library, consider making a map of one library building or department by floor.
-For example, the Belk Library maps out the floor plans separately, versus creating a huge, chaotic map of the entire library.
+3. Provide a supplemental map for separate floors: Instead of trying to generate a map for a vast library, consider making a map of one library building or department by floor.
+For example, the Belk Library maps out the floor plans separately, versus creating a vast, chaotic map of the entire library.
 This is a great idea for large libraries that would not be able to provide enough information on one large map.

 A big part of getting people interested in libraries and books is to make it accessible.
 A pocket-sized map can be a great way to make libraries visually appealing and comfortable for all patrons.
 To learn more about how out PocketMaps can help you and your library, contact us here or simply request a sample pack and be sure to ask for samples of our library PocketMaps for colleges, universities, and general public libraries.
 We look forward to helping you and your visitors.